mransan/raft/doc/replication_performance.md

 }
 ```

-Besides it's id and the log to be replicated the leader is also sending the index and term of the last log it believed
+Besides its `id` and the `log_entry`s to be replicated, the leader is also sending the `index` and `term` of the last log
-to be replicated on the follower.
-This index/term are synchronization information between the Leader and its follower.
+it believed to be replicated on the follower.
+This `index`/`term` are synchronization information between the leader and its follower.

 The (simplified) response is